 Desert Cave Hotel

 Surfers Paradise and Dubai may be famous for their high rise hotels and spectacular views, but there are few places in the world that offer underground accommodation.

 At the Desert Cave Hotel in Coober Pedy, South Australia, you can choose to stay above or below ground.
 If you go for the later, there are no windows.
 It’s quiet, cool and when the lights go out, it’s dark – can’t-see-your-hand-in-front-of-your-face-dark.
 It actually makes for a perfect sleeping environment.

 The only underground 4-Star hotel in the world also houses a restaurant, pool, spa and opal shop showcasing what Coober Pedy is famous for.
 The hotel was actually built by opal mining machinery.
 You’ll become mesmerized by the stunning interior walls that have been painstakingly carved out to create the 19 underground rooms.Continue to 5 of 8 below.

 Woodbridge on the Derwent

 Imagine enjoying breakfast in the sunshine by a gorgeous bay window overlooking the Derwent River… You’ve just enjoyed a cozy sleep by firelight and a day of exploration awaits.

-The captivating Woodbridge on the Derwent is a 5-star heritage listed mansion dating back to the convict era and featuring many antiques and artifacts from this time.
+The captivating Woodbridge on the Derwent in New Norfolk, Tasmania, is a 5-star heritage listed mansion dating back to the convict era and featuring many antiques and artifacts from this time.